 You can get a letter of necessity from your doctor by asking your general practitioner or bariatric surgeon for one.
 That’s the easy part.
 The struggle will come when you are forced to collect all necessary documentation to increase the likelihood of gaining approval.

 Will Insurance Pay for My Bariatric Surgery?

 Bariatric surgery costs around $23,000 for gastric bypass surgery and $14,900 for sleeve gastrectomy surgery (the gastric sleeve).

 While medical financing is available with companies like CareCredit and Prosper Healthcare Lending, health insurance is typically the best way to pay for bariatric surgery.
 Many major insurers cover procedures today, like the gastric sleeve, laparoscopic gastric bypass, and gastric banding.

 Keep in mind that there is no guarantee of coverage.
 Even if you have a policy covering bariatric surgery and a weight loss procedure is deemed medically necessary, the insurance company could still find a way to avoid paying.

 Check your policy and speak to the front desk of your doctor’s office if you need help navigating the insurance company’s fine print.
 The more prepared and thorough you are with your letter of medical necessity, the higher the chances of you coming out of this with a minuscule out-of-pocket expense.

 How Long Does Weight Loss Surgery Approval Take?

-Health insurance companies can take between one to a few months to approve your weight loss procedure.
-You may also need a letter of necessity if you plan to use Medicaid.
+Health insurance companies can take one to a few months to approve your weight loss procedure.
+You may also need a letter of necessity if you use Medicaid.
 This can take up to five months or longer before you receive approval.
 You can bet the insurance company will take its time reviewing your records and input from your doctor before making a final decision.

 What if Your Insurer Declines You for Bariatric Surgery?